 Emotional Health is not the same as Mental Health

-Mental health on the other hand refers to the health of our mind or mental body – the condition of our thoughts, beliefs, outlooks and behavior patterns.
-It’s about how we adaptively think about our situations, and our ability to be resilient when every situation may not turn out perfectly.
+Mental health, on the other hand, refers to the health of our mind or mental body – the condition of our thoughts, beliefs, outlooks, and behavior patterns.
+It’s about how we adaptively think about our situations and our ability to be resilient when every situation may not turn out perfectly.
 Mental health is not just the absence of mental health conditions, but also the presence of positive well-being and emotional well-being.

 Emotional Health – the new Mental Health Movement 2.0